PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 A Virtual Land.
 Get the most desirable address at an iconic location

 ### 🚀 $DDRL incentives and governance Token: Building an ecosystem with the community
-$DDRL is an Ethereum token that gives holders governance rights in the Decentralised Research and Design Lab.<br><br> The DDRL Token governs the development of the "Autonomous Cities in the Metaverse" project, giving holders the right to vote on the direction and implementation of the project.<br><br> The more DDRL tokens a user has locked in their voting contract, the greater the decision-making power. <br><br>
+$DDRL is an Ethereum token that gives holders governance rights in the Decentralised Research and Design Lab.<br><br> The DDRL Token governs the development of the "DDRL Metaverse" project, giving holders the right to vote on the direction and implementation of the project.<br><br> The more DDRL tokens a user has locked in their voting contract, the greater the decision-making power. <br><br>

 💰 $DDRL tokens represent community resources to share across the network where all participating services and products accept<br>